GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_e2e_gke/cloud_deploy_e2e_gke.md

 Your Cloud Deploy workflow approval worked, and your application is now deployed to your prod GKE cluster.

-In the next section you'll roll an application back.

 Click **Next** to complete this tutorial.

 ## Conclusion

 Thank you for taking the time to get to know the Cloud Deploy tool from Google Cloud!

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>